JonyBepary/TeXSwarm/docs/web_app_summary.md

 2. Creating and editing documents
 3. Testing the offline/online functionality by stopping/starting the backend server
 4. Checking if WebSocket reconnection works properly
+5. Refreshing the page to test session management

 ## Next Steps